Vidalia onions’ mild flavor and significant health benefits make them a popular ingredient in many dishes.

 Vidalia onions have a milder flavor, requiring fewer brown onions to make an impactful substitute.

-Two tablespoons of brown onions substitute one stalk of Vidalia onions.
+Two tablespoons of brown onions substitute for one stalk of Vidalia onions.
 The rule of thumb is to continue tasting during cooking so as not to overdo the flavor.

 Found in many recipes that call for onions, garlic is a good last-resort substitute for Vidalia onions.